A scalable quantum gate-based implementation for causal hypothesis testing: Conclusion

 \section{Conclusion}

+In this article, we extend the previously introduced (see ref.~\cite{chiribella2019quantum}) causal hypothesis testing formulation for the practical scenario.
+This led us to develop a scalable quantum gate-based algorithm which can be implemented in the available near-term quantum devices.
+Through the algorithm formulation, we empirically show that the limiting case error probability that is represented in ref.~\cite{chiribella2019quantum} requires modification.
+In our work, this modification is done by introducing process distance between the causal hypotheses, to the formulation of error probability.
+We term this modified version of error probability as \textit{practical case error probability} which is stricter than the limiting case.
+Additionally, our implementation enables an estimation of the pragmatic gate complexity of the causal tomography entangled pair indexing.

-In this article, we presented a quantum circuit formulation of causal tomography, as formulated in \cite{chiribella2019quantum}.
-This was implemented using the open source quantum programming and simulation platform \texttt{qiskit}.
-To this end, we studied stricter bounds of error probability relative to the process distance between the causal hypotheses.
-We also elucidate the pragmatic gate complexity of the causal tomography entangled pair indexing.
-As in \cite{chiribella2019quantum} it is shown that the quantum advantage holds for generalized probabilistic theory so the practical case that we present here is optimal in any scenario.
+Furthermore, the proposed algorithm is implemented using the open-source quantum programming and simulation platform \texttt{qiskit}.
+As in ref.~\cite{chiribella2019quantum} it is shown that the quantum advantage holds for generalized probabilistic theory so the practical case that we present here is optimal in any scenario.

 Our motivation for this project is driven by the increasing focus on causal inference in machine learning.
-Besides monitoring the information flow in future quantum communication networks, as discussed in \cite{chiribella2019quantum}, causal tomography is crucial for understanding the bounds of general intelligence and for bioinformatics use cases.
+Besides monitoring the information flow in future quantum communication networks, as discussed in ref.\cite{chiribella2019quantum}, causal tomography is crucial for understanding the bounds of general intelligence and for bioinformatics use cases.
 In our future work, we aim to apply our developed quantum accelerated causal tomography framework for these applications.